giffordlabcvr/Flu-GLUE/README.md

 ## Usage

-For detailed instructions on how to use Flu-GLUE for your comparative genomic analysis, refer to the [reference documentation](http://glue-tools.cvr.gla.ac.uk/).
+For detailed instructions on how to use Flu-GLUE for your comparative genomic analysis, refer to the GLUE software environment's [reference documentation](http://glue-tools.cvr.gla.ac.uk/).

 ## Data Sources